BlueSquare23/web-lgsm/docs/config_options.md

   or disabled.
   - Default: No (aka cfg file editor disabled)
   - Warning: Enabling this feature has inherent security risks!
-Certain game server cfgs allow for arbitrary shell code to be inserted and run once the game server is started.
+Certain game server cfgs may allow for arbitrary shell code to be inserted and run once the game server is started.
 If you're going to enable this feature just be sure to have a strong password, have SSL, and trust who you give web-lgsm access too!

 * `send_cmd`: Controls if "Send command to running game server console" button on /controls page is enabled or disabled.
   - Default: No (aka send button is disabled)
   - Warning: Similarly to the `cfg_editor` option, there are some risks associated with enabling the `send_cmd` setting.
-Certain game server consoles allow arbitray code execution.
+Certain game server consoles may allow arbitray code execution.
 If you're going to enable this feature just be sure to have a strong password, have SSL, and trust who you give web-lgsm access too!

 ## A Subtle Distinction in Nomenclature